Sorry, you need to enable JavaScript to visit this website.

 • Involvement of allied healthcare providers (e.g., nurses, microbiologists, community health workers, dentists, etc.)

-• Antimicrobial stewardship in resource-limited settings and/or special patient populations (e.g., pediatrics, critically ill, hematology/oncology, OPAT, etc.)
+• Antimicrobial stewardship interventions to support special patient populations (e.g., pediatrics, critically ill, hematology/oncology, Out-Patient Antimicrobial Therapy (OPAT), etc.)

 Research areas to be considered for support: